Seminar in Micro Organizational Behavior

 GSM OB 918

 Micro organizational behavior is the study of individual behavior and social processes in organizations.
 The goal of this doctoral course is to familiarize students with major conceptual frameworks, debates, and developments in the field of micro organizational behavior.
-This course will review the key literature in the study of individual behaviors, interpersonal relations, and group dynamics in organizations.
-The readings and discussions will focus on core topics in the field, such as personality and individual differences, work attitudes, motivation, leadership, groups, and socialization.
+This course will review the key literature in the study of individual behaviors, interpersonal relations, group dynamics, and the interplay between micro and macro dynamics in organizations.
+The readings and discussions will focus on core topics in the field, such as personality and individual differences, work attitudes, motivation, leadership, groups, ethics, culture, occupations, and change.
 This course is required of all first year doctoral students in Organizational Behavior and is open to other doctoral students with permission.